Sensor and transmitter frequently asked questions

 • Consider the Alert Silence or Mute All Alerts feature.

 • Your pump has a feature called Alert Silence, where you can temporarily silence alerts.
 Don’t worry, you will still get important low alerts if Alert Silence is ON.
-For your safety, Low SG (50 mg/dL or below) will always sound, and Alert on Low will sound if it’s turned on.
-Learn how to set Alert Silence here.
+For your safety, Low SG (50 mg/dL or below on the MiniMed™670G/770G systems, 54 mg/dL or below on the MiniMed™ 780G with Guardian™ Sensor 3 and 64mg/dL or below on the MiniMed™ 780G with Guardian™ 4 sensor) as well as High SG (250 mg/dL or higher for more than 3 hours) will always sound, and Alert on Low will sound if it’s turned on.
+Learn how to set Alert Silence for the MiniMed™ 670G system and MiniMed™ 770G system and for the MiniMed™ 780G system.

 • Your Guardian™ Connect system has a Mute All Alerts feature where you can temporarily mute all alerts.
 You can prevent alerts from making any sound by going to Menu > Mute All Alerts to silence all your alerts for up to 4 hours.
 None of your alerts will make a sound for the entire time that you choose, except for the Urgent Low Sensor Glucose which will vibrate for your safety.